junswj/pandora_duplicates/README.md

-Our plans is to make two DataFrame for each keys in the dictionary and merging it at the end:
+Our plans is to create two DataFrame, for each key in the dictionary, and merging it at the end:

 ```python